nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/timer.rst

-.. _lib_timer:
+.. _lib_bm_timer:

-Timer Library
+Timer library
 #############

 .. contents::
    :local:
    :depth: 2

-Overview
-********

-The timer library enables the application to create multiple timer instances.
+The timer library allows the application to create multiple timer instances.

-Start and stop requests, checking for time-outs, and invoking the user time-out handlers are performed in the GRTC interrupt handler.
+Functions such as starting and stopping timers, checking for timeouts, and invoking user-defined timeout handlers are all managed within the GRTC interrupt handler.

 Configuration
 *************